 Young people are less likely to to vote than older people, and if you don’t vote, you are less likely to vote in future.
 There is a real danger that 18 year olds who don’t vote now, will become 50 year olds who don’t vote in the future.
 We need to break this cycle, and the evidence points to extending the franchise as a way to do it.

 Extending the franchise is vital to nurturing more active citizens for the future health of our democracy.

-Whilst there is no silver bullet for improving citizen participation in formal politics and no singular cause, the way young people come into contact with politics in their formative years is crucially important for the future of representative democracy.
+The way people come into contact with politics in their formative years is crucially important for the future of our democracy.

-The first generation of voters who have needed to study our democracy are denied the right to use this knowledge in a General Election for at least two further years, up to a possible seven years.
-And that’s a missed opportunity.
+We have already potentially lost one generation.
+We cannot deny the first generation of voters who have studied our democracy the right to use this knowledge in a General Election.
+That’s a missed opportunity.

-16 and 17 year olds in the Isle of Man, Jersey, Guernsey, Brazil and Austria already have the vote.
-They can also vote in some elections in Germany, Malta and Norway.
+16 and 17 year olds in the Isle of Man, Jersey, Guernsey, Brazil and Austria also have the vote, as well as for some elections in Germany, Malta and Norway.